snizhanalviv/aepp-sdk-js/bin/CLI.md

 Create and register a name for your account (public key):
 ```
-$ aecli
+$ aecli name claim test --password test testname.aet
 ```

 #### revoke

 You can delete your name using the following command:
 ```
-$ aecli
+$ aecli name revoke test --password test testname.aet
 ```

 #### transfer

-You can transfer a name to another account or contract:
+You can transfer a name to another account or contract, just indicate another account's address.
+You will pass all rights regarding the name to another account:
 ```
-$ aecli
+$ aecli name transfer test --password test testname.aet ak_2a1j2Mk9YSmC1gioUq4PWRm3bsv887MbuRVwyv4KaUGoR1eiKi
 ```

 #### update

-Use this command to update a name:
+Use this command to update a name.
+For example, you can assign it yo another account, but still you will have rights to do other operations with this name :
 ```
-$ aecli
+$ aecli name update test --password test testname.aet ak_2a1j2Mk9YSmC1gioUq4PWRm3bsv887MbuRVwyv4KaUGoR1eiKi
 ```

 ## The contracts group